Alexkthoo/Kelp/user_stories.md

     - I can view up to the 8 most recent reviews.
       - So that I can decide if I want to check out this business.

-### Updating Restaurant(s)
+### Updating a review for a specific business

-- As a logged in user that has left a review for a specific business, I want to be able to edit my review by clicking an Edit button associated with the restaurant in the review section.
+- As a logged in user that has left a review for a specific business, I want to be able to edit my review by clicking an Edit button associated with the business in the review section.
   - When I'm on the `/spots/:id` pages:
     - I can click "Edit" to make permanent changes to the review I have posted.
       - So that I can fix/update any errors I make when I wrote the review.

-### Deleting Restaurant(s)
+### Deleting a review for a specific business

 - As a logged in user that has left a review for a specific business, I want to be able to delete my review by clicking a Delete button associated with the review I left in the review section.
   - When I'm on the `/spots/:id` pages: